Dr. Rajkumar: As actor

-He acted with heroines of southern cinema such as Jayanti (38 films), Pandaribai (18 films), Leelavathi (28 films), Bharati (26 films), Kalpana (19 films), Aarathi (13 films), B. Saroja Devi (12 films), Rajasree (10 films), Harini (11 films), Krishna Kumari (8 films), Madhavi (7 films), Manjula (7 films), Jayamala (6 films), Lakshmi (5 films), Geetha (5 films), Saritha (5 films) and Jaya Prada (4 films).
+He acted with heroines of southern cinema such as Jayanti (38 films), Pandaribai (18 films), Leelavathi (28 films), Bharati (26 films), Kalpana (19 films), Aarathi (13 films), B. Saroja Devi (12 films), Rajasree (10 films), Harini (11 films), Krishna Kumari (8 films), Madhavi (7 films), Manjula (7 films), Jayamala (6 films), Lakshmi (5 films), Kanchana(5 films), Geetha (5 films), Saritha (5 films) and Jaya Prada (4 films).
 Actress Rekha made her debut in a lead role with his movie Operation Jackpot Nalli C.I.D 999.
 Sri Lankan based actress Sabeetha Perera also made her Indian movie debut with his film Goa Dalli CID 999.
 Chi.
 Udaya Shankar has written dialogues and songs for 85 of his movies.
-G. K. Venkatesh has scored music for over 50 of his movies.
+G. K. Venkatesh has scored music for 52 of his movies.
 He also has the distinction of having worked with more than 75 directors.

 His movie Operation Diamond Racket was shot in Nepal and became the first Kannada movie to be shot outside India.
 His movie Ondu Muttina Kathe was reported to be the first ever Indian film to have an underwater action sequence shot in an ocean outside India without the help of oxygen mask.

-Rajkumar's 1971 movie Kasturi Nivasa was colorized and released in 2014.
+Rajkumar's 1971 movie Kasturi Nivasa was colorised and released in 2014.
 Even close to a decade after his death, the movie garnered a grand opening with the actor's life-size cutout being immersed in milk.
-The colorized release also performed well at the box office over taking other Kannada movies released at the time.
-His 35 movies have been remade 58 times in nine languages by 34 actors.
+The colorised release also performed well at the box office over taking other Kannada movies released at the time.
+His 39 movies have been remade 63 times in 9 languages by 34 actors.